alexander-krotov/apollo-clock/setup.md

 ![clock text](https://github.com/alexander-krotov/apollo-clock/blob/main/wifiselect.png?raw=true)

-There you can choose your home network (click on its name), or enter the network (ssid) name mainully (in case it is not configured visible).
+There you can choose your home network (click on its name), or enter the network (ssid) name manually (in case it is not configured visible).
 You also need to enter the network password.

 Once you click "Save" the clock will try to connect to the WiFi network.
 When connected the clock will run its assigned IP address (something like "192 168 74 182") on the display,